couchbase/cbft/DESIGN.md

 This is the data directory where cbft can store its node-specific index data and metadata.

+(DDRM) The ns-server must clear the dataDir directory tree before starting the cbft process, especially the dataDir/cbft.uuid file.
+(See later for how the proposed design will handle delta node recovery).

 Of note, the dataDir is not planned to be dynamically changable at runtime.
 That is, if ns-server mistakenly restarts cbft with a brand